What are amino acids? How do they work? Why are they so important to your health and fitness? Why are they so important as you age?

-Your body is about 60% water.
-Remove all the water, and almost half of what’s left will be protein.
+Your body consists of about 60% water.
+If you remove the water, about half of what remains would be made of protein.
 Amino acids are the building blocks of protein.

 Types of Amino Acids

-Essential amino acids are “essential” because they cannot be made by the body.
+- Essential amino acids (EAAs) are “essential” because they cannot be made by the body.
 You must get them through diet or supplementation.

-Of the essential amino acids, three are superstars.
+Of the EAAs, three are superstars.
 These are the branched-chain amino acids (BCAAs): leucine, isoleucine, and valine.
 BCAAs make up about 35% of your muscle tissue.

 |NON-ESSENTIAL AMINO ACIDS||ESSENTIAL AMINO ACIDS|